 While there might be many stereotypes, child pornography charges come up in all walks of life throughout the Greene County, MO area.
 Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years of age as a participant or portrayed observer of the material.

-According to RSMo § 573.037, a person commits the offense of child pornography if they knowingly or recklessly possess any child pornography of a minor under 18 years old or obscene material portraying what appears to be a minor under 18 years of age.
+According to RSMo § 573.037, a person is charged with the offense of child pornography if such person knowingly or recklessly possesses any child pornography of a minor under 18 years old or obscene material portraying what appears to be a minor below 18 years of age.

-A few specific instances of child pornography charges in the Greene County, MO area are:
+A few specific instances of child pornography charges in Greene County and elsewhere in Missouri are:

-If you are facing charges or have been questioned regarding any of these examples – or any other child pornography charges in Greene County, MO – call Combs Waterkotte right away at (314) 900-HELP or reach out to us online.
-Having an knowledgeable advocate by your side is crucial to safeguarding your reputation, your rights, and your future.
+If you’re facing charges or have been questioned regarding any of these examples – or any other child pornography charges in Greene County, MO – call Combs Waterkotte now at (314) 900-HELP or reach out to us online.
+Having an knowledgeable advocate by your side is crucial to safeguarding your reputation, rights, and future.

 What Are the Legal Ramifications for Child Pornography in Greene County, MO?